Josh-Duschik-Personal-Website/Josh-Duschik-Personal-Website/README.md

 Personalized content, including both formatted text and images Basic CSS styling, included via an external file HTML/CSS files submitted via a GitHub repository

+# Pt.
+2 requirements

+A GitHub project with a task board
+Detailed planning tickets with task descriptions for each one Updated GitHub repository with new commits
+An updated website with:
+improved layouts using CSS grid/flex proportional units dynamic styling with hover effects
+A contact form with the following:
+These specific fields:
+name field
+email field
+message field
+submit button
+The correct attributes are somewhere on the website
+A "submit" button.